vhoudebine/azure-openai-database-agent/README.md

 Now open a browser on `localhost:8880` to use the application

 ### Option 2: Manual install

-The [Dockerfile](./Dockerfile) packages the application and its dependencies for easier deployment.

 #### 1. Install dependencies

 The scripts and app in this repo leverage the SQL Server Driver to connect to Azure SQL using ODBC, this requires you to have the driver installed in the local environment.